JMcrafter26/live-notes/README.md

 ## How to install

 1. Download the latest release from [https://github.com/JMcrafter26/live-notes/releases/latest](https://github.com/JMcrafter26/live-notes/releases/latest)
-2. Unzip the archive and upload the files from the `src` folder to your web server
+2. Unzip the archive and upload the files from the `dist` folder to your web server
 3. And you're done :smile:

 ## License